brainiak/brainiak/README.rst

 Install
 =======

-BrainIAK will be available on PyPI once we finalize the open-sourcing process; for the moment it must be installed from GitHub.
+In the future, the Brain Imaging Analysis Kit will be available on PyPI.
+For the moment, it must be installed from a Git repository.

 Install directly from GitHub
 ----------------------------